chihab0603/bhout/replit.md

 # Overview

 This is a Smart Research Assistant application that uses AI to generate comprehensive research documents and find relevant images.
-The app provides a multilingual interface supporting Arabic, English, and French, with AI-powered content generation through OpenAI's API and image search capabilities via DuckDuckGo.
+The app provides a multilingual interface supporting Arabic, English, and French, with AI-powered content generation through Google Gemini API and real-time image search capabilities via DuckDuckGo Search.
+Features include dynamic image size controls and PDF export functionality.

 # User Preferences